agyurjin/rich_alignment/README.md

 ## Introduction

-The developed approch is to use Fast Monte Carlo RICH simulation output to get rich alignment parameters
+The developed approch is to use Fast Monte Carlo RICH simulation output to get RICH alignment parameters